AmartiSamia/VisionText/README.md

+# VisionText (Frontend)

-﻿# VisionText is an AI-powered platform that generates images from text prompts using Stable Diffusion.
-Built with Django, Django REST Framework, and React, it leverages PyTorch and Hugging Face APIs to deliver real-time image generation for content creators and designers.
+VisionText is an AI-powered platform that generates images from text prompts using Stable Diffusion.
+This is the frontend of the application, built with React to provide a clean and responsive user interface for real-time image generation.